Deferred Revenue Journal Entry: A Step-by-Step Guide

 While both backlog and deferred revenue point to money your business expects to earn, they tell very different stories about your financial health.
 Think of them as two distinct points on your customer's journey.
 Backlog is the promise of future work based on a signed contract, while deferred revenue is the cash you've collected for work you still need to do.
 Understanding how they differ is fundamental to accurate financial reporting and smart business planning.

-How They Appear on Financial Statements
+How Each Appears on Your Financial Statements

 The most straightforward difference between the two is where they live in your financial records.
 Deferred revenue is recorded as a current liability on your balance sheet.
 Why a liability?
 Because even though you have the cash, you still owe your customer a product or service.
 It’s an obligation you have to fulfill.